 All undergraduate degrees are four-years in duration.
-AUB Mediterraneo programs are cohort-based.
-This means that we conduct only one admission cycle per year, and all students start in the fall term, which begins at the end of August or the beginning of September depending on the academic calendar for any particular year.
+AUB Mediterraneo programs are cohort- based, which means that we conduct only one admission cycle per year.
+All students start in the fall term, which begins at the end of August or the beginning of September depending on the academic calendar for any particular year.

-Students completing 12 years of schooling and doing one of the following programs: High school program, IGCSE (O Levels), IB Certificate or any other school leaving certificate, Lebanese

-Baccalaureate, French Baccalaureate, Syrian Baccalaureate, Jordanian Tawjihi, German Abitur, Official Government Secondary School leaving Certificate, full IB Diploma or IGCSE/GCE (three A levels or six AS levels in addition to six O levels, excluding Arabic).
+Students become eligible for admission by completing 12 years of schooling and finishing one of the following programs: High school program, IGCSE (O Levels), IB Certificate or any other school leaving certificate, Lebanese Baccalaureate, French Baccalaureate, Syrian Baccalaureate, Jordanian Tawjihi, German Abitur, Official Government Secondary School leaving Certificate, full IB Diploma or IGCSE/GCE (three A levels or six AS levels in addition to six O levels, excluding Arabic).